AmyJapanese/Obsidian-Wars/README.md

 This theme is released under the **MIT License**.
 Feel free to modify and share, but please credit **AmyJapanese** as the original creator.

+**Disclaimer:** If you customize or redistribute this theme and it causes any legal issues (such as using copyrighted material without permission),
+I, **AmyJapanese**, take no responsibility for any consequences.

 ---

 *May the Force™ be with your notes.*